Fexty12573/SharpPluginLoader/docs/Examples/API/DirectMemoryAccess.md

 // Free the memory
 MemoryUtil.Free(memory); // Do not forget this!
 ```
-!!! warning
+> [!WARNING]
-    Allocating native memory is dangerous, as it can cause memory leaks if not freed properly.
+> Allocating native memory is dangerous, as it can cause memory leaks if not freed properly.

 ## Utility
 There are some utility methods in the `MemoryUtil` class that can be helpful in certain scenarios.